EvgDubrovin/Data_Analyst_Simulator/6_ETL_pipeline/README.md

 # ETL-pipeline with Airflow

-Here's a script in Airflow that runs automatically every day for yesterday.
+Here's a script in Airflow that runs automatically every day.

 The result of the script - a table with needed metrics and audience features - is downloaded into Clickhouse scheme.